-- 7. Lapidary will be judged on the following criteria: Workmanship and Content; Presentation and Showmanship; Accuracy of Information - 8.
-All lapidary specimens should be labeled with the following information: specimen name, place of origin (country, state, or county; county required for Kansas specimens), purchased or self-collected, date lapidary treatment began, and date lapidary treatment completed (treatment completed after the fair is considered a new year specimen).
+7. Lapidary will be judged on the following criteria: Workmanship and Content; Presentation and Showmanship; Accuracy of Information self-collected, date lapidary treatment began, and date lapidary treatment completed (treatment completed after the fair is considered a new year specimen).